DoctorMcKay/node-internet-relay-chat/README.md

 ## sendLine(line)

 Sends a raw line to the server (parameter is a line object).
 Only use this if you know what you're doing.

+## sendRawLine(line)

+Sends a raw line string to the server.
+This will be appended with `\r\n` automatically.
+Only use this if you know what you're doing.

 ## nick(newNick)